EXPA- Ext. Prog Assoc

 - Provide leadership, management and oversight of all county-based financial resources related to 4-H programs.

-- Other duties or projects as assigned by the supervisor.
+- Other duties or projects as assigned.

 Unit Specific Education/Experience/Skills